pohara60/cross_number/lib/triangularpairs/README.md

 Symmetric #triangular Pairs by Oyler

-Three-digit entries paired with their symmetric counterparts may be concatenated to form a six-digit #triangular number.
+Three-digit entries paired with their symmetric counterparts may be concatenated to form a six-digit triangular number.
 Solvers must determine which entry comes first.
-All 2 -digit entries are the nine valid remaining #triangular numbers two of which , 7ac and 11ac are entered reversed.
+All 2-digit entries are the nine valid remaining triangular numbers two of which, 7ac and 11ac, are entered reversed.
 There are no zeros in the grid and entries are distinct.

 ```+--+--+--+--+--+--+
 |1 :2 |3 |4 :  :5 |